Have you been asked to write an LDS Funeral Talk? It’s a daunting proposition. Fortunately, there are some guidelines you can use.

 “This is a sad day of parting, but it is not a tragic day of death,” Elder Holland said as he rejoiced in the knowledge of Jesus Christ’s atonement and resurrection.
 “I testify that Paxton Norton is this very moment rejoicing in the spirit world, a paradise prepared for just such a pure, beautiful and innocent spirit.”
 (3-year-old Paxton Norton remembered by friends, family and LDS general authorities, By Sarah Petersen, Deseret News Published: Monday, July 22 2013)

 Tip 2: Use Humor Thoughtfully

 “Sometimes family members tell things that would be appropriate at a family reunion or at some other family gathering but not on an occasion that should be sacred and solemn.
-While quiet humor is not out of order in a funeral, it should be wisely introduced.
+While quiet humor is not out of order in traditional or Asian funerals, it should be wisely introduced.
 It should be ever kept in mind that the funeral should be characterized by spirituality and reverence….” ( Boyd K. Packer, “Funerals: A Time for Reverence“)

 Tip 3: Maintain a Spirit of Reverence:

 “We are close, very close, to the spirit world at the time of death.
 There are tender feelings, spiritual communications really, which may easily be lost if there is not a spirit of reverence.”
 (Bruce R. McConkie, Mormon Doctrine 2nd Edition, “Funerals”)

 Tip 4: Share the Good Qualities and Achievements of the Deceased

 Below is a link to the first of nine videos of Gordon B. Hinckley’s funeral.
 Watch the videos and take note of the way that President Hinckley’s friends and family speak about him: